Methane & Other Gases🔗

 Big Messages🔗

-- Reducing methane, nitrous oxide, and the F-gases is high leverage, although many approaches to reducing these emissions need more research and support to scale up.
+• Reducing methane, nitrous oxide, and the F-gases is high leverage for reducing emissions, although it requires many approaches across a diverse set of industries and more research and support is needed to scale them up.

 Key Dynamics🔗